Urinary tract infection (UTI)

 - Burning pain while urinating.

-- Frequent feeling or need to urinate.
+- Frequent feeling or need to urinate, even when the bladder is empty.

 - Inability to urinate, despite the urge.